-The 20-A was a parasol version of the Consolidated “Vega lookalike” 17 model.
-The parasol wing layout afforded better STOL qualities than a more conventional wing positioning, and it was still prefered by a great part of the pilot community.
-Although the Parasol Fleester by their pilots it appears that some of their passengers were somewhat apprehensive about sitting in their 6 passenger cabin suspended under the wing by only four struts!.
+The 20-A was a parasol version of the Consolidated 17 model; a “Lockheed Vega’s lookalike”.
+The parasol wing layout was chosen because afforded better STOL qualities than a more conventional wing positioning.
+It was still preferred by a much of the pilot community.
+Although loved by their pilots it appears that some of their passengers were somewhat apprehensive about sitting in their 6 passenger cabin suspended under the wing by only four struts!

-Some of them ended in the Republican side at the Spanish Civil War.
-At the end of that awful shame some survivors were used to cure the symptoms of the pertussis (tos ferina) in childs: someone thought that flying at a certain altitude could be benefitial for that….
+Some of them ended in Republican hand during the Spanish Civil War.
+As a curiosity at the end of that awful shame some survivors were used to cure the symptoms of the tos ferina (pertussis) in children.
+Someone thought flying at a certain altitude could be beneficial for that….

 Lovely drawing of a TWA Fleester in more peaceful skies.
 The 20-A was the last single-engined airliner operated by TWA.